Skip to article frontmatterSkip to article content

 )

-For DafnyBench, we need exactly one tool:
+For DafnyBench, we require but a single tool:

 @tool